upatel6/cs554_TechArmy_final_project/README.md

 # Cryptic Ventures

-[Cryptic Ventures](https://crypticventures.herokuapp.com/) is a cryptocurrency tracking tool that allows authenticated users to track cryptocurrency, monitor changes and trends, and get the latest cryptocurrency news relevant to coins of interest on the market.
+[Cryptic Ventures](https://crypticventures.herokuapp.com/) is a cryptocurrency tracking application that allows authenticated users to track cryptocurrency, monitor changes and trends, and get the latest cryptocurrency news relevant to coins of interest on the market.

 ## Table of Contents